kdave/btrfs-progs/Documentation/ch-mount-options.rst

         Skip automatic resume of an interrupted balance operation.
 The operation can later be resumed with :command:`btrfs balance resume`, or the paused state can be removed with :command:`btrfs balance cancel`.
-The default behaviour is to resume an interrupted balance immediately after a volume is mounted.
+The default behaviour is to resume an interrupted balance immediately after the filesystem is mounted.

 space_cache, space_cache=<version>, nospace_cache
         (*nospace_cache* since: 3.2, *space_cache=v1* and *space_cache=v2* since 4.5, default: *space_cache=v2*)